roxy759/game-wiki/docs/roles/prisoner.md

 ## Spawn Equipment

-- Nothing (you unlock the fist after complete the tutorial)
+- Nothing (you unlock the fist after complete the tutorial or reaching level 30)

 ## Advantages